Refugee Health Program: Oral Health

-- The impact of prolonged anxiety (including acidic reflux, grinding, and reduced motivation for self-care)
+- The impact of ongoing anxiety This can lead to issues such as acid reflux, teeth grinding, and less motivation for self-care.

-What is the role of health care providers in relation to oral health care for new refugees?
+What is the role of health care providers in oral health care for new refugees?

-Health care providers should be prepared to conduct a basic oral health screening during appointments and educate refugees on:
+Health care providers should conduct a basic oral health screening during appointments.
+At that time, they should educate refugees on: